Introduction and goals¶

 This appendix summarizes the researches that led to the above choice.
 The following paragraphs analyzes various update solutions in the specific context of PELUX.

 This is a very simple tool to achieve A/B partition switching.
 It is actually just an initramdisk script that runs pivot_root on the wanted partition.
-It is very simple and straightforward but actually, it doesn’t even contain an upgrade solution.
-Also, it doesn’t allow fallback if the kernel or bootloader fails.
+It is very simple and straightforward but actually, it does not even contain an upgrade solution.
+Also, it does not allow fallback if the kernel or bootloader fails.
 This solution can not be enough for the needs of the automotive industry and will not be retained for PELUX.

-This tool hasn’t been updated for a while, contains lots of legacy code and pending issues.
+This tool has not been updated for a while, contains lots of legacy code and pending issues.
 It is also just a package manager which can not guarantee atomic updates.
 Atomic updates being essential in the context of car systems, smart2 can not be used for PELUX.

 The Adaptive Autosar Update and Configuration Management functional cluster that is in charge of distributing updates across the vehicle could potentially be developed in the future and become a standard for the industry.
 However, as of today, it is purely speculative, it would require a high stage of integration into an actual vehicle and it would still require some sort of component in the PELUX Linux platform side to apply the updates.
 While this is useful to keep in mind for the future, this can not be retained for PELUX.